ipython/ipython-in-depth/pycon-submission.md

 - Tricks from the IPython machinery that are useful in everyday development,

-- What the new high-level applications in IPython --the graphical Qt console and web-based notebook-- can do and how they can be used.
+- What the high-level applications in Jupyter --the graphical Qt console and web-based notebook-- can do and how they can be used.

 - How the concepts IPython is based on form a natural foundation for high-level parallel computing with low latency and high throughput.

-- How the overall picture of IPython fits together, so that they can better use its components for the problem at hand.
+- How the overall picture of IPython and Jupyter fits together, so that they can better use its components for the problem at hand.

 # Detailed Abstract

 IPython started in 2001 simply as a better interactive Python shell.
 Over the last decade it has grown into a powerful set of interlocking tools that maximize developer productivity in Python while working interactively.

-Today, IPython consists of a kernel that executes the user code and provides many features for introspection and namespace manipulation, and tools to control this kernel either in-process or out-of-process thanks to a well-specified communications protocol implemented over ZeroMQ.
+Today, IPython consists of a kernel that executes user code, provides many features for introspection and namespace manipulation, and tools to control this kernel either in-process or out-of-process thanks to a well specified communications protocol implemented over ZeroMQ.
 This architecture allows the core features to be accessed via a variety of clients, each providing unique functionality tuned to a specific use case:

 * An interactive, terminal-based shell with capabilities beyond the default Python interactive interpreter (this is the classic application opened by the `ipython` command that most users are familiar with).